 There are many similarities between your company’s customer lifecycle and the candidate lifecycle.
 Sourcers and recruiters are lead generation.
-The leads they talk to today could be tomorrow’s best employee.
+The leads they talk to today could be tomorrow’s best employees.

 Awareness: Your brand awareness in the market is very close to your employment brand.
 Both can produce prospects and/or leads.
 Don’t forget your potential candidates are potential customers.
 Treat them accordingly.
 They share information as consumers.